 After graduation, it is recommended that new pharmacists complete a post-graduate pharmacy residency to further develop their practice skills.
 Most of our graduates complete their residency training elsewhere, but every year we offer a number of residency opportunities here.

 The McWhorter School of Pharmacy offers three residency programs: Post Graduate Year One (PGY1) Community Pharmacy Residency, PGY1 Pharmacy Residency and a Drug Information Residency.

 The PGY1 Community Residency features opportunities to develop skills in establishing clinical services (including disease management and MTM) and financially viable business models of patient care.
 Upon completion of the 12-month program residents are prepared to own and operate an independent community pharmacy, provide ambulatory disease statement management, implement and sustain profitable clinical services, and to teach and precept learners.
 Typically there are two residency positions available each year.
 The program is accredited by the American Society of Health-System Pharmacists in partnership with the American Pharmacists Association and it is structured around four primary components: practice, service, teaching and scholarship.

 The practice component includes both required experiences and electives that allow the resident to explore areas of personal interest.

-As a community pharmacy resident, you are required to provide staffing service to the pharmacy up to 10 weekday hours per week and up to 16 weekend hours per month.
-Your service may be either staffing or clinical, depending on the needs of the pharmacy.
-You'll also complete one community service activity of your choice per quarter.
+As a resident, you will work in the pharmacy up to 10 weekday hours per week and up to 16 weekend hours per month.
+This service may be either staffing or clinical, depending on the needs of the practice site.
+You will also complete one community service activity of your choice annually.

-During your residency, you will develop your skills as an educator and a preceptor for less experienced learners by co-precepting student pharmacists on community pharmacy and/or ambulatory care rotations, by leading discussions with students and by participating in student evaluations.
+During your residency, you will develop your skills as an educator and a preceptor for learners by co-precepting student pharmacists on community pharmacy rotations and/or ambulatory care rotations, by leading discussions with students and by participating in student evaluations.

 It will also provide opportunities to teach in the didactic, laboratory and experiential setting.
 You will provide in-services to the pharmacy staff, conduct continuing education presentations for pharmacists and technicians and offer education sessions on various topics to member of the local community.